Del

 • Introduction to more advanced control principles, such as statistical process control (SPC) and machine learning control (MLC)

-• Introduction to robotics
+• Introduction to robotics control

 Learning targets